vlang/vsl/mpi/README.md

 rank or all ranks, depending on the nature of the method.
 Use `barrier()` to ensure all ranks are synchronized at that point.

-Once you have created a new Communicator, you can use these methods, where the <type> is one of the above i32, u32, i64, u64, f32 or f64:
+Once you have created a Communicator, you can use these methods, where the `<type>` is one of the above i32, u32, i64, u64, f32 or f64:

 | Method | Result |
 |--------|--------|